 Christmas can be a time for celebration but for many people it can be a time of stress, anxiety, disappointment or loneliness, especially for those going through difficult time.
 My family loves Christmas but I often enter the festive season with a little trepidation…

-Christmas comes with high expectations of perfect, happy families enjoying wonderful celebrations and gifts, but not all of us are able to live up to these ideals, and often many people are disappointed as these are hard expectations to live up to.
+Christmas 2020 is different for us all and this will bring different routines and new anxiety.
+For some it comes with high expectations of perfect, happy families enjoying wonderful celebrations and gifts, but not all of us are able to live up to these ideals, and often many people are disappointed as these are hard expectations to live up too.

 My Top Tips…

 Plan ahead.
 Master the ‘to do list’.
-I am a planner and I love a list as this helps me to empty my mind of all the stuff that is filling me with anxiety and worry: Shopping, things to do by certain dates and of course your social calendar.
+I am a planner and I love a list as this helps me to empty my mind of all the stuff that is filling me with anxiety and worry: Shopping, things to do by certain dates and of course your ‘social’ at a distance calendar.
 Keep it in one place so that everyone can see it.
 And of course crossing those things off your list is very satisfying.